Alisa Smith, J.D., Ph.D.

 - Exploring the use of social science by the courts

-Smith, A. (in press).
+Smith, A. (Spring 2019).
 Misdemeanors lack appeal.
 American Journal of Criminal Law.

-Smith, A. (in press).
+Smith, A. (2018).
 Empiricism and the misdemeanor courts: Promoting wider, deeper and interdisciplinary study.
 Pace Law Review.

-Smith, A. (in press).
+Smith, A. (Spring 2019).
 Beyond impressionistic analysis: An empirical evaluation of 21st century nonlawyer courts.
 Law Journal for Social Justice at Arizona State University.

 Faculty Related Links